Babajikumaresan/MEV-Tools/README.md

 # MEV-Tools

-#This is a sample code, tested in mainnet
+[^1] This is a sample code, tested in mainnet

-#Author Babaji kumaresan
+>Author Babaji kumaresan

-#Use it for educational purpose only
+[^2] Use it for educational purpose only

-#you have to set the time out before selling the token else it will give error
+[^3] you have to set the time out before selling the token else it will give error

-#i have added eth_to_pepe_rate fixed quantity, change it dynamic to improve the code
+[^4] i have added eth_to_pepe_rate fixed quantity, change it dynamic to improve the code

 **How to install**